History of the Tyrone county football team

 Tyrone has been represented in Gaelic football for nearly a century.
-The team won the All-Ireland Senior Football Championship in 2003, 2005,2008 and 2021.
+The team won the All-Ireland Senior Football Championship in 2003, 2005, 2008, and 2021.

 Pre-1980s

-Tyrone first won the Ulster Championship in 1956, and defended it in 1957, with a team that included the legendary Iggy Jones and Frankie Donnelly.
-However, for the vast majority of the 20th Century, Tyrone were considered one the weaker teams in Ulster, which itself was likely considered the weakest province.
-Cavan had been the dominant force in Ulster right up until the 1960s.
+Tyrone first won the Ulster Championship in 1956, and won again in 1957.
+The team included the legendary Iggy Jones and Frankie Donnelly.
 Tyrone did not win a third Ulster title until 1973.

 The Tyrone Minors won the All-Ireland in 1947, 1948 and 1973.
-1973 is remembered because Frank McGuigan, who captained the minor team, was also part of the Under-21 and Senior teams that won their Ulster Championships.
+During 1973, Frank McGuigan, who captained the minor team, was also part of the Under-21 and Senior teams that won their Ulster Championships.

 1980s

-Tyrone's first successful era came in the mid-eighties with the star-studded team that included players such as Frank McGuigan, Eugene McKenna, Plunkett Donaghy and John Lynch.
+Tyrone's first nationally successful era came in the mid-eighties with a star-studded team that included players such as Frank McGuigan, Eugene McKenna, Plunkett Donaghy, and John Lynch.

 In 1980, Kevin McCabe made history as Tyrone's first ever winner of an All Star Award.

 In 1984, Tyrone won their fourth Ulster Championship, with Frank McGuigan's display in the Ulster Final against Armagh considered among the finest individual performances ever seen in Gaelic Games.
 He scored eleven points from open play, five with each foot, and one fisted over.

 In 2004, his display was voted as one of the Top 20 GAA Moments of the previous forty years (i.e. since the dawn of televised matches).
 McGuigan won an All-Star that year, as did Eugene McKenna.

 1986

 In 1986, Tyrone reached their very first All-Ireland Final.
 However, they were the rank outsiders to beat Kerry, who were going for their third title in a row (and eighth in twelve years).
 At one stage in the second half, Tyrone had amassed a seven-point lead (a penalty that could have put them nine points ahead was struck over the bar by Kevin McCabe), but two of their leading players on the day, Eugene McKenna, and John Lynch had to be replaced due to injury, and the experience of Kerry shone through, going on to win by 2–15 to 1–10 (21 points to 13).

 An unprecedented four Tyrone players won All-Star Awards that year, Plunkett Donaghy, John Lynch, Damien O'Hagan and Eugene McKenna won his second.

 Tyrone beat Donegal in the replayed 1989 Ulster Final, with Plunkett Donaghy leading the team out that day.
-Eugene McKenna received his third All Star award that year, making him the leading representative of Tyrone in the All Star stakes.
+Eugene McKenna received his third All Star award that year, making him the leading representative of Tyrone in the All-Star stakes.